koendv/micropython-spiram/README.md

 | [![](doc/weact_04.jpg)](doc/weact_04.jpg) | [![](doc/mcudev_04.jpg)](doc/mcudev_04.jpg) |
 | [![](doc/weact_05.jpg)](doc/weact_05.jpg) | [![](doc/mcudev_05.jpg)](doc/mcudev_05.jpg) |

 Pictures of the boards.
 The modified chips are marked with a red dot on pin 1.
-There are more pictures in the [doc/](doc/) directory.
+A pin has been soldered to the DEVEBOARD STM32H7XX reset button.
+[More pictures](doc/README.md) directory.

 ## First Power Up

 Check the processor responds when connecting a debugger to the SWD port.
 The debugger needs SWDIO, SWCLK, and NRST.
 On the WeAct MiniSTM32H7xx the NRST pin is on the DuPont connector.
-On the DEVEBOX STM32H7XX you need to solder a pin to the RST button contacts.
+On the DEVEBOX STM32H7XX you need to solder a pin to the RST button.

 Connect usb, and boot in dfu mode.
 Check `dfu-util -l` sees device:
 ```